 Skip to content

-Ethereum to MATIC
+Ethereum to PoS

 The mechanism to natively read Ethereum data from Polygon EVM chain is that of ‘State Sync’.
 In other words, this mechanism enables transfer of arbitrary data from Ethereum chain to Polygon chain.
-The procedure that makes it possible is: Validators on the Heimdall layer are listening for a particular event — StateSynced from a Sender contract, as soon as the event is picked, the data that was passed in the event is written on the Receiver contract.
+The procedure that makes it possible is: Validators on the Heimdall layer are listening for a particular event — StateSynced from a sender contract, as soon as the event is picked, the data that was passed in the event is written on the receiver contract.
 Read more here.

 Custom tokens